swiftlang/swift-org-website/platform-steering-group/index.md

 ## Evolution

-The Platform Steering Group has [evolution authority](/charter-drafts/steering-group.md#evolution) over low-level tools in the Swift toolchain, including the SwiftPM build system, the debugger, and the linker, and libraries, such as the sanitizers.
-It also has evolution authority over the mechanics of the Swift runtime, including ABI stability and availability of runtime functionality based on platform constraints.
+The Platform Steering Group has [evolution authority](/charter-drafts/steering-group.md#evolution) over low-level tools in the Swift toolchain, including:

+* The SwiftPM build system
+* The debugger
+* The linker
+* Libraries, such as the sanitizers
+* The mechanics of the Swift runtime
+* ABI stability, and
+* Runtime API availability based on platform constraints

 Proposals or vision documents that define subsets of the Swift language for specific platforms will be reviewed in collaboration with the Language Steering Group, because they have direct impact on program semantics and the overall programming model.

+Evolution authority of the Platform Steering Group does not extend to

+* Tools that help programmers read and write code on various platforms
+* IDE extensions
+* SourceKit LSP
+* DocC, or
-Evolution authority of the Platform Steering Group does not extend to development tools that help programmers read and write code on various platforms; developer tools such as IDE extensions, SourceKit LSP, DocC, the SwiftPM dependency management and distribution features, and similar tools are under the purview of the (to be formed) Ecosystem Steering Group.
+* The SwiftPM dependency management and distribution features

+All of these are under the purview of the (to be formed) Ecosystem Steering Group.

 Not all changes driven by the Platform Steering Group will under go evolution review.
 Evolution review is critical for defining new platform support and new features of existing platforms that have major implications on ABI stability and toolchain compatibility.
 The Platform Steering Group will also participate in standard processes of related communities, such as submitting proposals for the DWARF Debugging Standard in support of LLDB.
 The evolution process only concerns itself with implementation details where they interact with the underlying platform.
 It is also not necessary for day-to-day engineering work for reaching a higher support tier for a particular platform, general bug fixes, performance improvements, and other quality-of-life changes.